 Disability Rights Montana envisions a society where people with disabilities have equality of opportunity and are able to participate fully in community life by exercising choice and self-determination.
 Click here to see our mission and philosophies.

 Sorenson Video Phone: Sorenson Communications provides videophones and software exclusively to deaf individuals who require Video Relay Service (VRS) to place and receive calls.

-Montana Association of the Deaf and Blind: As a nonprofit organization, MAD’s advocacy scope covers any issues that may affect present and future generations in the areas of communication, and more.
+Montana Association of the Deaf: As a nonprofit organization, MAD’s advocacy scope covers any issues that may affect present and future generations in the areas of communication, and more.

 Montana Language Skills Assessment in English and/or ASL, Communication Skills Assessment: Specialists who conduct these assessments will meet with the family to provide input for an educational program for the child.

 Montana Registry of Interpreters for the Deaf (MRID): Montanan’s network of professional interpreters, we are a non-profit organization with a mission to empower, promote, and educate the interpreters of Montana.

 Deaf Law Center: If you have been illegally refused a sign language interpreter or other reasonable accommodations, our firm will aggressively litigate on your behalf.

 National Association of the Deaf Healthcare Providers & Video Remote Interpreting: The National Association of the Deaf (NAD) seeks to ensure that all healthcare providers, including doctor’s offices and hospitals, understand their legal obligations with respect to serving deaf and hard of hearing patients.

 Video Remote Interpreting Card: Per federal regulations, VRI does not provide effective communication unless it meets all of the following criteria…